Valued fields, Metastable groups: Preliminaries

 \begin{proof} The fact that, in $\ACVF$, maximally complete submodels are metastability bases is proved in \cite[Theorem\ 12.18.(ii)]{HasHruMac-Book} and the existence of invariant extensions is shown in \cite[Corollary\ 8.16]{HasHruMac-Book}.
 The fact that \AFD holds follows from the fact that the value group $\Gamma$ is a divisible ordered Abelian group, that the stable part, being internal to an algebraically closed field, has finite Morley rank and that, for any definable subset $D$ of the field, $\dimst(D)$ and $\dimo(D)$ are bounded by the dimension of the Zariski closure of $D$.

 To see that \Aom holds, let $M \models \ACVF$ and $C$ be finitely generated over $M$---$C$ might contain imaginaries.
 By Proposition\ \ref{P:resolution}, the resolution $N$ of $C$ is a model of $\ACVF$ which is atomic over $M$.
-Hence isolated types over $C$ are dense. \end{proof}
+Hence isolated types over $C$ are dense.
+Also, note that a maximally complete model of \(\ACVF\) is \(\aleph_1\)-saturated if and only if its value group and residue fields are. \end{proof}